 - Lack of quick access to a tuning carrier – You have to enter a multi-layer menu and switch from paddle to key in order to get a constant carrier from the radio for tuning purposes.
 There’s also the option of using a push-button attached to the Molex “Tuner” socket.
 With the 590, you can assign this function to the PF A/B buttons and easily re-tune.

 - Tuning Steps are are “global” between Band Stacking VFOs, so if you prefer 1Hz res for CW, it’ll be that when you cycle through the VFOs (I use the 3 VFOs for CW, Data, SSB).
 It’d rather they were unique to each VFO, but meh!

 I’d say that it’s easy to drive – especially as the menus are large+clear.
 However, it is often the “long press” of buttons which take you to the relevant settings, eg: if you press the VOX/BK-IN button it’ll toggle through Semi Break-In, Full Break-In and Off.
 If you hold the button down you’ll get the “hang-time delay” setting.
 Same with the Noise Blanker+Reduction buttons.

-I like that is has a 3-stack VFO per band.
-This means that you can toggle through CW, Data and SSB sections of the band with ease and without having to spin the VFO dial, change modes/filter settings etc.
+I like that is has a 3-stack VFO per band – so with each press of the same MHz button, you can set-up and cycle through CW, Data and SSB sections of the bands with ease, eg: without having to spin the VFO dial, change modes/filter settings etc.